MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/STATS/README.md

 # STATS

-This directory mirrors the output-data location used by the public workflow.
+This directory mirrors the output-data location.

-It contains example outputs from the POD step, including the quantities required as input to the triadic-interaction computation, together with the corresponding triadic output.
+It contains example output data from the POD step, including the files needed as input for the triadic-interaction computation, together with the corresponding triadic output.

-These files are provided as a reduced public test case to demonstrate the full workflow in a lightweight and reproducible form.
+The full reduced output package is not stored entirely in this GitHub repository.
+In particular, the mean fields and the Parquet outputs from the POD step were not added here because of their size.
+The Parquet results are stored in directory format and can be retrieved from Zenodo at:

+**[Zenodo link to be added here]**